 Avoid alcohol and spicy foods which raise your heat index.
 These dilate blood vessels and cause you to perspire, adding sweat to your already slick complexion.
 Instead, stock up on foods like carrots, grapefruit and kale which are high in Vitamin A and slow oil production.
 And, don’t be afraid of oily food.
 In fact, foods like salmon, tuna, walnuts and pumpkin seeds which are rich in omega-3 fats regulate the hormone that controls oil production and keep skin balanced.

 Eminence Organics President Boldijarre Koronczay recommends keeping masks and moisturizers in the fridge to keep your complexion cool and oil-free.
 He says: “Applying products directly from the refrigerator will keep your skin temperature lower, thereby reducing excess oil production.”

 Do you struggle with oily skin?
+Check out this step-by-step skin care routine designed for your skin type.
 We’d love to hear your tips and tricks for keeping it under control.
 Share your thoughts with us in the comments below, and join the conversation on social media.

 This post was originally published in June, 2020 and has been updated for accuracy and comprehensiveness.